July 2, 2017

 The use of the microphone in meeting for worship enables vocal ministry to be heard and held by all present.
 Microphone carriers are needed for a number of worship times this summer.
 Please consider signing up with Judith or Carol to provide this limited-in-scope but very important service to the Meeting.

 There will be a Quaker Voluntary Service House opening in the fall of 2018 with six fellows living, working, and worshiping in the Twin Cities area.
 The QVS Working Group (representatives from Twin Cities Meeting, Prospect Hill Meeting, and Minneapolis Meeting) and the QVS National Support Committee are asking for your help.
 Job placements, working with underserved communities or other non-profit organizations, are needed for the fellows.
 Also sought are applicants for house coordinator – a half-time, paid, position working with the fellows and the placements agencies.
 If you have any ideas or leads for placement organizations or house coordinators, please send them to: Ed (MFM); Mary Ellen (TCFM); or Dan (PHFM).
 For more about QVS, see QuakerVoluntaryService.org.

 OTHER HAPPENINGS AMONG QUAKERS

-Come to the last listening session with Friends for a NonViolent World’s Executive Director, Jenn Hamrick, Sat, July 15th, 10 am-12 pm, at the FNVW Office 1050 Selby Ave, St Paul.
+Come to the final listening session with Friends for a NonViolent World’s Executive Director, Jenn Hamrick.
+Sat, July 15th, 10 am-12 pm, at the FNVW Office 1050 Selby Ave, St Paul.
 Let Jenn know if you need to set up another time.

 Nightengales will gather Friday evening July 28 through Sunday lunch, July 30 in Stoughton, WI for a weekend of fun and singing (and a few chores).
 All are welcome; details are posted.